ucnl/ucnl.github.io/documentation/EN/RedWAVE/RedWAVE_Users_Manual_en.md

 Buoys are to located in the water area on the water surface, their position is fixed using anchors.

-> It is worth remembering that although the buoys have a small positive buoyancy, they are not intended for direct mounting on anchor rope.
+> _**ATTENTION!**_ It is worth remembering that although the buoys have a small positive buoyancy, they are not intended for direct mounting on anchor rope.
 To unload the buoy from the weight of the anchor rope, additional floats corresponding to the weight of the rope should be used.

 **Figure 2** <sup>[1](#footnote1)</sup> shows the recommended deployment scheme for a buoy in a water body.